 My tutorial will take you through my favorite method for cubing tofu, with step by step photos.

-Then my recipe for my Classic Crispy Tofu will show you how to bake those tofu cubes perfectly.
+Then my recipe for my Crispy Vegan Tofu will show you how to bake those tofu cubes perfectly.
 You can then use them in just about any way imaginable!

 And really quickly, even though tofu is rather soft, even in its firmest form, you’ll definitely want a nice, sharp knife for cutting tofu.